 Your insurance here is worthless.
 If you want security, bring it to a Post Office window and have it scanned and get a receipt."

-Review about: Usps Customer Care.
+Product or Service Mentioned: Usps Customer Care.

 Reason of review: Important package disappeared with no recourse.